89luca89/distrobox/docs/useful_tips.md

 # Useful tips

-## Execute complex commands directly from distrobox-enter
+## Execute complex commands directly from distrobox enter

 Sometimes it is necessary to execure complex commands from a distrobox enter, like multiple concatenated commands using variables declared **inside** the container.